 Hedge funds are regulated and have diversified strategies, which can reduce risk.
 However, they’re still high-risk investments and not suitable for everyone.

 Choosing the right prop firm depends on your trading goals, experience level, and the type of markets you want to trade.
 Start by looking at the funding model.
+Some firms use a one-step evaluation model while others have two steps; understanding the format can help you choose a program that fits your trading style.
 Some firms offer instant funding, while others require you to pass a challenge first.
 Consider the profit split, drawdown rules, and whether they offer support like coaching, tools, or a community.

 Become an Hola Prime Trader